gpakosz/PPK_ASSERT/README.md

 and in the case of a GUI application allocates a console upon encountering the first failed assertion.

+Under the Android platform, the default handler also sends log messages to the in-kernel log buffer, which can later be accessed through the `logcat` utility.

 The default handler supports optional logging to a file (suggested by [@nothings]):